randdusing/cordova-plugin-bluetoothle/readme.md

 ### close ###
 Close/dispose a Bluetooth LE device.
 Prior to 2.7.0, you needed to disconnect to the device before closing, but this is no longer the case.
+When a device is disconnected or closed, all pending callbacks will be returned with an error.
 **Starting with iOS 10, disconnecting before closing seems required!**

 ```javascript